openhive-network/hivemind/README.md

 ## JSON-RPC API

-The minimum viable API is to remove the requirement for the `follow` and `tags` plugins (now rolled into [`condenser_api`](https://gitlab.syncad.com/hive/hive/-/tree/master/libraries/plugins/apis/condenser_api/condenser_api.cpp)) from the backend node while still being able to power condenser's non-wallet features.
-Thus, this is the core API set:
+This is the core API set:

 ```
 condenser_api.get_followers